PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 In all his experiments with the various strains and cultivars of the species Orc, (his own name, and he was quite proud of it) Dimsbury had had many, many failures.
 But he could only count one unqualified success in his quest to create the perfect mix between intelligence and servility.
 He was so pleased with this Orc, he had given it a human name, Samga.

 As Dimsbury had seen the usefulness of Samga, he had made it the overseer over all the other Orcs.
-In short time, Samga had become his right-hand nearly-man-thing.
+In a short time, Samga had become his right-hand, almost-man.

 Samga approached the desk with a covered tray.
 Dimsbury looked up and said, "Ah, lunch."
 At last, a reprieve from paperwork.
 Samga smiled, or as close to it an Orc could manage, and set the tray down.